 Some students reflected on the difficult ending of their high school careers and the lessons they'll take with them moving forward.

 "This year has been hard.
 It taught me to be resilient and to find fun things to do even though it was tough," said Kenneth Meng, who will attend Purdue University this fall and study mechanical engineering.

 Jonathan Lu agreed.

-"I missed a lot of the social gatherings, but I learned to treasure my connections," said Lu, who will attend San Jose State University and study electrical engineering.
+"I missed a lot of the social gatherings, but I learned to treasure my connections," said Lu, who plans to study electrical engineering at San Jose State University.